liviassdantas/pay-admin/README.md

 - Stay confortable to make PR's and suggestions.

 ## How To Run:
-- First, the AuthService must be initialized and a user has to be created.
-Then, in this same project, you must have to login.
+- First, the AuthService must be initialized and an user has to be created.
+Then, in this same project, you should do the login, in Login API.
 - After you've logged up and authenticated the user, you can run the PaymentService and execute the transactions API's.
 - There's a Swagger documentation, so you can run all the API's for that.